 Here he is, decked out in his Stubb’s swag!
 Isn’t he cute?
 That’s not the only reason I keep him around, though.
 He really is an ace on the grill — as evidenced below.

-In honor of the 4th of July, we topped these juicy burgers with a slice of melty American cheese!
+We topped these juicy burgers with a slice of melty American cheese!
 To build the burgers, layer slices of buttery, smooth avocado on the toasted bun, followed by the burger and a healthy dollop of tangy, spicy aioli and fresh cilantro.
 Pour a cold beer and dive in!
-Have a safe and happy 4th!

 Juicy, meaty and satisfying, these are not your everyday turkey burgers.